Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_02.md

 print qw(b 2 c), "\n";
 ```

 Imagine you wanted to access a specific element in your list.
-Perl let's you do it using the indexing operator:
+Perl lets you do it using the indexing operator:

 ```perl
 #!/usr/bin/perl